ksatyaki/srnp/README.md

 I hence implemented the protocol, etc., all by myself.

 I would love to have a PairView, a rewritten TupleView.
 I am not sure how soon, though.
+#### PairView is available at https://github.com/ksatyaki/PairView

 This README was last updated on 16/02/2015, when SRNP was 9 days old.

+#### NOTE: THIS SOFTWARE IS LICENSED UNDER THE GNU GENERAL PUBLIC LICENSE v3.